pawelbura/downsample_influxdb_batch/README.md

 iterate_by_1h_window_measurements_only|6 066|6 008|00:14:31| 328
 iterate_by_1h_window_series|26 702|26 359|01:02:58| 492

-Note that simple_group_by_fullscan adds min and max data and other notes don't change (calculate mean) data just selects existing rows/datapoints.
+Note that simple_group_by_fullscan adds min and max data and other modes don't change (calculate mean) data just select existing rows/datapoints.